Conveniently Close Planet

 - In The End Of Evangelion, the moon is close enough to get splashed with blood upon Lillith's death.
 As big as she is, and as powerful as the jet of High-Pressure Blood is, that's still conspicuously close.

-- Seiren, to the point that Earth takes up a sizeable portion of Seiren's skies on a clear day.
+- Girls Bravo has Seiren, which has Earth taking up a sizeable portion of its skies on a clear day.

 - In The Empire Strikes Back, the Millennium Falcon's hyperdrive is out of commission, meaning they're limited to sublight speeds.
 No problem, though!
-Bespin happens to be nearby, apparently a light day away.
+Bespin happens to be nearby, apparently a light day away.note

 - In Galaxy Quest, the NSEA Protector is badly damaged, but no worries - there's a conveniently close planet!
 Considering it's a Star Trek parody, definitely intentional.